Teaching and Learning Enhancement Fund (TLEF)

 Full Proposal Submission: Not yet announced (expected November 2018)

 Arts Internal Process

-For Undergraduate Program Evaluation and Renewal projects, new Large TLEF Transformation projects (greater than $50,000) or if you are unsure if your project is best suited as a large or small project, please submit your abstract by Wednesday, June 28, 2017.
-Abstracts for small projects can continue to be submitted after this date.
+For Undergraduate Program Evaluation and Renewal projects, new Large TLEF Transformation projects (greater than $50,000) or if you are unsure if your project is best suited as a large or small project, please submit your abstract by Wednesday, June 27, 2018.

 A reminder announcement of the call for submissions to the

 2018 TLEF Recipients

-For the 2017 round of TLEF projects the Faculty of Arts received 11 new and 5 returning projects funded for a total of $399,501.
+For the 2018 round of TLEF the Faculty of Arts received 12 new and 10 returning projects for a total of $576,676 in funding.
 The complete list of funded projects is available on the TLEF web site: